 Ensure that the

-The instance can now be started without live data being retrieved from the hosts:
+The site can now be started without live data being retrieved from the hosts:

-omd start Starting liveproxyd...OK Starting mknotifyd...OK Starting rrdcached...OK Starting cmc...OK Starting apache...OK Starting dcd...OK Starting redis...OK Initializing Crontab...OK
+OMD[mysite]:~$ omd start Creating temporary filesystem /omd/sites/mysite/tmp...OK Starting agent-receiver...OK Starting mkeventd...OK Starting liveproxyd...OK Starting mknotifyd...OK Starting rrdcached...OK Starting cmc...OK Starting apache...OK Starting dcd...OK Starting redis...OK Initializing Crontab...OK